earaujoassis/dike/README.md

 # Knock-knock

-> Knock-knock is a really tiny dynamic DNS (DDNS) client
+> Knock-knock is a really tiny dynamic DNS (DDNS) server

 Knock-knock is based on the PowerDNS Remote Backend: it makes available a backend HTTP server to provide queries answers to the DNS server; and a HTTP server to attend dynamic DNS (DDNS) clients.